trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-mp4-writing-telemetry-trak.md

 So taking all this information, we can write the following binary;

-TODO -- WHAT IS ACTUALLY WRITTEN HERE
+TODO -- CAN YOU SUPPLY CODE TO DEMO CREATING THE STTS BOX

 ### `stsz` (sample size box)